Adonia: Purposes of the Gardens

-There have also been debates on what the woman did with the gardens.
+There have also been debates on what the women did with the gardens.
 Most assume they put the gardens out on their rooftops to wither and die, in order to symbolize how Adonis "sprouted and died quickly".
 Simms believes that the gardens were made to be used as funerary biers for the little effigies of Adonis to be placed in.
 These little effigies were made so that the women could have something to focus their mourning towards, because this entire festival is supposed to mourn the loss of Adonis himself.

 Outside Athens

 Outside of Athens, a celebration of Adonis is attested in Hellenistic Alexandria, in Theocritus' 15th Idyll.
 The Idyll 15 is said to be the longest surviving account of the Adonia we have to date.
 The festival described by Theocritus, unlike the one celebrated in Athens, was a cult with state patronage.
 It included an annual competition between women singing dirges for Adonis.
-Rites lamenting the death of Adonis are also attested in Argos in the second century AD: the Greek geographer Pausanias describes the women of Argos mourning Adonis' death at a shrine inside the temple of Zeus Soter.
+Rites lamenting the death of Adonis are also attested in Argos in the second century CE: the Greek geographer Pausanias describes the women of Argos mourning Adonis' death at a shrine inside the temple of Zeus Soter.
 Also in the second century, On the Syrian Goddess, attributed to Lucian, describes an Adonia celebrated in Byblos.
 There is no mention of Gardens of Adonis at this festival, but ritual prostitution and mystery rites are involved in the celebrations.
 Laurialan Reitzammer argues that the festival described by Lucian is one that was brought back to Syria from Greece, rather than being of native Syrian origin.

 The Phoenician text of the Pyrgi Tablets (western central Italy) seem to indicate that the commemoration of the death of Adonis was an important rite in Central Italy, that is if, as is generally assumed, the Phoenician phrase bym qbr ʼlm "on the day of the burial of the divinity" refers to this rite.
 This claim would be further strengthened if Schmidtz's recent claim can be accepted that the Phoenician phrase bmt n' bbt means "at the death of (the) Handsome (one) [=Adonis]."
-Together with evidence of the rite of Adonai in the Liber Linteus in the 7th column, there is a strong likelihood that the ritual was practiced in (at least) the southern part of Etruria from at least circe 500 BCE through the second century bce (depending on one's dating of the Liber Linteus).
+Together with evidence of the rite of Adonai in the Liber Linteus in the 7th column, there is a strong likelihood that the ritual was practiced in (at least) the southern part of Etruria from at least circe 500 BCE through the second century BCE (depending on one's dating of the Liber Linteus).
 The Liber Linteus also seems to support the date of this ritual in July.
 Adonis himself does not seem to be directly mentioned in any of the extant language of either text.
 In the Roman world, the festival was celebrated on 19 July.